yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 Using IVI shell feature
 -----------------------

-The SDK also has support for configuring weston ivi-shell.
+The SDK also has support for configuring Weston ivi-shell.
 The default shell that is configured in the SDK is the desktop-shell.

 To change the shell to ivi-shell, the user will have to add the